akhodakivskiy/VimFx/documentation/options.md

 `hints.auto_activate`

-The marker (or markers in the case where several links go to the same place and have gotten the same hint) with the best hint are highlighted in a different color.
+The marker (or marker<strong>s</strong> in the case where several links go to the same place and have gotten the same hint) with the best hint are highlighted with a diagonal white stripe.
 You may at any time press `<enter>` to activate those markers.

 One workflow is to type non-hint characters until the hint marker of the element you want to activate gets highlighted, and then hit `<enter>`.
+To make this more obvious, the entire element text is selected, too.
 However, if _all_ hint markers end up highlighted (because the text you’ve typed uniquely identifies a single link) the highlighted markers will be activated _automatically._

 If you dislike that, disable this option.
 Then, you either have to press `<enter>` or a hint character to activate hint markers.